microsoft/language-server-protocol/specification.md

 		preselectSupport?: boolean;

 		/**
 		 * Client supports the tag property on a completion item.
+Clients supporting
+		 * tags have to handle unknown tags gracefully.
+Clients especially need to
+		 * preserve unknown tags when sending a completion item back to the server in
+		 * a resolve call.
 		 *
 		 * @since 3.15.0
 		 */